-Inherently, the IT team in investment banks currently consists of professionals who develop crucial technical infrastructure that supports the essential operation.
-As a result, they are coming up with effective strategies for front office functions.
+Inherently, the IT team in investment banks currently consists of professionals who develop crucial technical infrastructure that supports essential operations.
+As a result, they are coming up with effective strategies for front-office functions.

 - Discuss with the internal team: Before you outsource work, consult with your internal team who are intimately familiar with the project’s movements and activities.
 The outsourcing work process is going to introduce some changes to the existing process.
 Don’t keep your employees in the dark; discuss with them, make suggestions, and also think about their objections.